Paperspace/Docs/README.md

 Welcome to Gradient!
 Get familiar with the Gradient CLI and Web UI.

+{% hint style="warning" %}
+This section of the documentation covers our previous generation of Gradient.
+For the current version go to [Gradient Next](https://docs.paperspace.com/gradient).
+{% endhint %}

 {% hint style="info" %}
-This is the documentation for the [Gradient](https://paperspace.com/gradient) platform.
 If you are looking for general information on Paperspace or to contact Support, visit our [Help Center](https://support.paperspace.com).
 {% endhint %}

 Gradient is a [Paperspace ](https://www.paperspace.com/)product that simplifies developing, training, and deploying deep learning models.
 The platform provides **infrastructure automation** and a **software development kit** for machine learning developers.